Mdika131/Mdika131/README.md

 - 👋 Hi, I’m @Mdika131 also known as FlyingRaptor, and Three Triangle

 # 📱 Contact Me
-- if you wan't to contact me:
+- if you want to contact me:
 - Discord: flyingraptorz
 - Youtube: Three Triangle